Secondary Technical Education Program (STEP)

 Anoka Tech courses for college credit taught at STEP

 A variety of Anoka Technical College courses are taught at STEP.
 The classes are FREE to eligible students and can save students hundreds of dollars!
-Students interested in college credit must complete the application process by the end of the first week of the trimester.

 - Emergency Medical Careers I